AdobeDocs/document-cloud-learn.en/help/sign/admin/up-and-running-admin.md

 ---
 # Up & running for Adobe Sign administrators

-In this video tutorial, you'll learn about the 7 key areas that administrators should focus on to get up & running quickly in Adobe Sign.
+In this video tutorial, learn the 7 key areas that administrators should focus on to get up & running quickly in Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/33657?hidetitle=true)